Shawn Green: Non-baseball career

 Green made a cameo appearance on the series premiere of the hit show Numb3rs (2005), while he was an active Los Angeles Dodgers player, in the film The Core (2003) and on The Nick Cannon Show (2002).

 He founded Greenfly in 2014, a software company developing technology for sports and entertainment organizations and used by the Los Angeles Dodgers.

 In 2011, Green, with co-author Gordon McAlpine, published The Way of Baseball, a memoir of his spiritual development through his baseball career.

 Charitable work

 Green assists several charities, including the Juvenile Diabetes Research Foundation, Special Olympics, Parkinsons Foundation, and the United Jewish Federation.
-He donated $250,000 of his salary each year to the Dodgers' Dream Foundation ($1.5 million over 6 years), supporting the development of 4 Dodger Dream Fields throughout LA and the purchase of books for local elementary schools and youth community programs.
+He donated $250,000 of his salary each year to the Dodgers' Dream Foundation ($1.5 million over siix years), supporting the development of 4 Dodger Dream Fields throughout LA and the purchase of books for local elementary schools and youth community programs.
 He also served as Spokesman for the Jewish Federation of Greater Los Angeles to promote literacy.

-In 2007, Green pledged to donate $180—or 10 times chai—to the UJA-Federation of New York for every run batted in.
+In 2007, Green pledged to donate $180—or 10 times chai—to the UJA-Federation of New York for every RBI.
 This was also matched by the New York Mets and Steiner Sports Collectibles.
 Chai, which means life in Hebrew, has a numerological value of 18 and the Jewish community often gives gifts in multiples of 18 as a result.